 We may not be able to offer all the hours that a service user would like, but services will be reviewed regularly, and requests for additional services received from people already using the service will be considered in the same way as new referrals.
 We do this to ensure openness, transparency, and equity as we endeavour to offer services to as many people as possible.

-Cork CIL is committed to advocated for additional supports and resources for people with Disabilities
+Cork CIL is committed to advocating for additional supports and resources for PWDs.

-Cork CIL is a sponsor of the DSP CE Programme.
+Cork CIL is a sponsor of the DEASP CE Programme.
 Participants work in a range of settings, including PA and administration.
-The DSP CE Programmes offer a valuable opportunity for participants to gain further training and workplace skills.
-See our Job Opportunities: CE Scheme section for more information.
+The DEASP CE Programmes offer a valuable opportunity for participants to gain further training and workplace skills.
+See our CE Scheme section for more information.